 - Thinning hair for men and women

 Does the SMP Treatment hurt?

 Although pain management and your comfort is our ultimate goal during the treatment, most Men and Women rate the treatment between 2-4 on a pain scale of 1-10, 10 being the worst pain ever!
 We use the most powerful topical anesthetic possible to increase your comfort, and decrease the amount of pain involved in the procedure.

-You can also purchase a numbing cream from Bliss Cosmetic Clinic beforehand to apply before your appointment.
+You can also purchase a numbing cream from Bliss Permanent Cosmetics Inc. beforehand to apply before your appointment.
 During the treatment your technician will apply numbing cream to the area as well.

 Is there pain after the SMP Treatment?